Citi PremierMiles Visa Card – MoneySmart Review 2019

 How the Citi PremierMiles Visa Card works

 Last year, the Citi PremierMiles was a top pick for air miles because of its huge welcome bonus of 42,000 miles with $10,000 spend.
 For those with big expenses like home renovations or family vacations coming up, it made total sense to get this credit card.
-Sadly, this offer expired as of 28 Feb 2018 and has been replaced by a slightly lousier – but still quite attractive – welcome promotion (until 31 Jan 2019).
+Sadly, this offer expired as of 28 Feb 2018 and has been replaced by other slightly lousier – but still quite attractive – welcome promotions.

 The caveat?
 It’s for new Citibank customers only, and you need to pay for your first year’s annual fee ($192.60) to qualify.